trevor-vincent/medusa/README.md

 # medusa
-2D tensor networks using the Cyclops library
+playground for tensor networks using the cyclops tensor contraction library